Dr. Manning introduction

 Fellows are eligible to participate in the Leadership Preventive Medicine Residency.

 This track will be offered to selected fellows and is tailored for those interested in gaining further knowledge and skills in the assessment of medical outcomes and in leading change and improvements in health care systems.
-The track combines two years of clinical training in Pulmonary and Critical Care Medicine with DHMC's acclaimed two-year Leadership Preventive Medicine Residency program.
+The track combines two years of clinical training in Pulmonary and Critical Care Medicine with Dartmouth Hitchcock Medical Center's acclaimed 2-year Leadership Preventive Medicine Residency program.

 Rotations in pulmonary and critical care medicine will continue on a limited basis during the Leadership Preventive Medicine Residency curriculum, and the practicum project will be performed within the discipline of pulmonary and critical care medicine.
 When completed, fellows will be board eligible in Pulmonary and Critical Care Medicine and in Preventive Medicine, and will have acquired a Masters in Public Health (MPH) through the Dartmouth Institute for Health Policy and Clinical Practice at Dartmouth College.